Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 Maybe that's the only true thing he said during that entire interview.

-I mean, to say that a foreign national like Christopher Steele, who purports to now just wanting to help America in a time of crisis because Donald Trump decided to run for president is absurd on its face.
+I mean, to say that a foreign national like Christopher Steele, who purports to now just want to help America in a time of crisis because Donald Trump decided to run for president, is absurd on its face.

 So I don't put stock in anything he has to say.

-I don't give any merit to George Stephanopoulos' trying to resuscitate Christopher Steele and the fusion GPS operation.
+I don't give any merit to George Stephanopoulos's trying to resuscitate Christopher Steele in the fusion GPS operation.

 I go back to what I said earlier.